 - Use writing as a tool for critical thinking and reflection - Gain knowledge of writing's rhetorical dimensions - Practice writing as a process by using various brainstorming, prewriting, drafting, revision, and editing strategies - Write in several genres/forms that require development of skill with reflection, narrative, analysis, critique, and argument - Practice using the conventions of written, spoken, and visual composition - Practice writing and creating in digital environments No required text This course makes use of books and resources found on http://library.njit.edu and other .PDF and Word document files provided by the instructor (see Canvas) as well as Open Educational Resources (available for free on the Web).
 Assignments & Assessment A student's final grade for the course will be divided into the following parts: Participation and Attendance 15% Your participation and attendance grade includes attendance AND your consistently active presence and performance in class and submission of all assignments on time.
 Class participation includes regular attendance, making sure to have read any assigned readings, engagement in class activities and discussions, reading, writing, critical thinking, discussing, interpreting, analyzing, synthesizing, asking questions, and responding to one another.
 Participation is required for all in-class activities, including drafting, revising, discussions, peer and class reviews.
 Class time may consist of discussion board writings, short writing assignments which may include responses to assigned readings, topic exploration, prewriting activities including brainstorming and outlining, writing to learn, developing, organizing, transitioning and reflecting on the writing process.
 All of your work on these short assignments and in workshops is included in your participation grade.
 Level of engagement with the process and materials is often correlated with success on assignments.
 Classroom activities are designed to aid in students' understanding and developing a writing process of their own that can be applied to most writing tasks.
 Also, please see below for the first-year-writing policy on attendance and participation.
-Literacy Narrative Essay (3-4 pages) 15% This essay focuses on a notable moment or aspect of your becoming literate; it's written in the first person and defines and develops your approach to language use and genre.
-Argument (Position) Essay (4-5 pages) 20% This essay extracts academic arguments from 2 assigned readings/sources and presents a claim that may be supported or disputed by those sources, by real-world examples and by your own academic knowledge.
-Rhetorical Analysis Essay (3-4 pages) 15% This essay assignment analyzes (breaks down) two texts and examines the context and rhetorical strategies used; the two sets of parts are compared and synthesized using details from each source to form an overall assessment.
-Research Argument Essay (5-6 pages) 25% This essay is focused coherently on your argument and uses 4-5 library sources for support; this work will help prepare you for more extended research writing in ENGL 102.
+Personal Narrative Essay (3-5 pages) 15% This essay allows you to get creative while gaining a deeper understanding of yourself and the world and working to communicate that understanding; it's written in the first person and develops your approach to language use and genre.
+Argument (Position) Essay (4-6 pages) 20% This essay extracts academic arguments from 2 assigned readings/sources and presents a claim that may be supported or disputed by those sources, by real-world examples and by your own academic knowledge.
+Rhetorical Analysis Essay (3-5 pages) 15% This essay assignment analyzes (breaks down) two texts and examines the context and rhetorical strategies used; the two sets of parts are compared and synthesized using details from each source to form an overall assessment.
+Research Argument Essay (5-7 pages) 25% This essay is focused coherently on your argument and uses 4-5 library sources for support; this work will help prepare you for more extended research writing in ENGL 102.
 Oral Presentation and Powerpoint on research argument 10% You will have the chance to present to the class your research findings.
 Individual and group work will be evaluated according to the university's grading scale.
 First-Year Writing Procedures for Student Success: